 We started to make our way down the hill towards the river, over a bridge, and there they were- the grand, jagged hills that I have seen so many times in pictures on the internet when researching the unparalleled natural phenomena of the Pacific Northwest.
 This was nothing like the lush PNW climate that I thought I had known from growing up in Washington.

 As I turned from side to side in wonder, taking in my surroundings, my frozen ponytail whipped the side of my face, leaving a red mark.
 The scene before me seemed so far from reality.
 Here I was, in the middle of March, surrounded by titian-colored rocks that had been built and carved over the years by travelers, like myself, who weren’t expecting to find such a dry treasure in the middle of Oregon.

 We decided that we wanted to explore the park by hiking to the top of Misery Ridge to stare down at the river and surrounding areas.
-I put on two pairs of thermal leggings, a tank top, short sleeve shirt, sweatshirt, vest, gloves, and a scarf around my face for the cutting winds hitting our bodies.
+I put on two pairs of thermal leggings, a tank top, short sleeve shirt, sweatshirt, vest, gloves, and a scarf around my face for the cutting winds hitting our bodies from head to toe.

 As we started hiking, I noticed that Smith Rock truly was a rock climber’s dream.
 Ellie, my colleague, is an adamant rock-climber.
 I noticed that she kept lining the trail to simply graze her palms against the side of the rock and grip her fingers into different holes and ridges.

 With each step, the crumbled remains of humanity’s impact on this incredible area rolled underneath my shoes.
 With each few hundred feet, I would stop to catch my breath, turn around, and lay my eyes upon the progress that we had made, expanding my all-encompassing view of the terrain.